Ignite99/Line_Counter/README.md

 ## Project Description
 Time complexity on my project is O(n^2) with space complexity O(1).

 Purpose of this project is to mimic the functionality shown in 'cloc' terminal commmand which tabulates the files, blanks, comments and code lines in a specific file/directory.
 Thus I will be closely comparing functionality of my project with 'cloc' as a basis.
 I have also discovered issues present within the 'cloc' implementation according to my version ubuntu 22.04 using github.com/AlDanial/cloc which I will discuss later in issues section.
+This project is able to track CPP and ruby files.

 The project seeks to do the same similar to cloc in this regard.
 The `project structure` is as follows:
 ```